KaiNorberg/Volund/README.md

 ## Getting Started

-Visual Studio 2019/2022 is recommended since any other tool sets are not officially tested however, you are welcome to try and use any other tool sets should you wish.
-Windows 10/11 will be required to build Volund.
+To get started with Volund, it is recommended to use Visual Studio 2019 or 2022.
+Other tool sets may work, but are not officially tested.
+You will need to be using Windows 10/11 to build Volund.

 <ins>**1.
 Cloning (downloading) this repository**</ins>

-Cloning this repository can either be done via the green ```Code``` button at the top of the screen or if you have git installed the following command ```git clone --recursive https://github.com/Kaj9296/Volund```.
+To clone (download) this repository, you can use the ```Code``` button at the top left of the screen, or use the following command if you have git installed ```git clone --recursive https://github.com/Kaj9296/Volund```.

 <ins>**2.
 Building Volund**</ins>